Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina indicates that the pieces by Liszt were not mentioned in the reviews she received for this concert or for the preceding concert in The Hague, but suspects that the works were played.
+Notes: Satina indicated that the pieces by Liszt were not mentioned in the reviews she had received for this concert or for the preceding concert in The Hague, but suspects that the works were played.
+A review in Het Volk on October 31 confirms the works by Beethoven, Schumann, Rachmaninoff and Liszt.
 The Scarlatti Sonata in D minor was presumably L. 413, which he recorded.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 9 1928